odow/SDDP.jl/docs/src/index.md

 the distribution.

-To illustrate this, we shall define the worst-case riskmeasure (which places all the probability on the worst outcome).
+To illustrate this, we shall define the worst-case riskmeasure (which places all the probability on the worst outcome):

 ```julia
 immutable WorstCase <: SDDP.AbstractRiskMeasure end